Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 What It Is

-Kaolin (also called white clay or china clay) is a soft, mild clay composed primarily of kaolinite mineral.
+Kaolin (also called white clay) is soft and mild.
 It has the lowest absorption rate of common cosmetic clays, making it the safest choice for reactive skin types.

 Best For